Seamus Ó hÉilidhe: Life and career

-In Spain
+Nine Years' War

-Negotiations
+By late 1592, the English Crown's continual advances into Ireland, as well as the recent executions of chieftains Hugh Roe MacMahon in 1590 and Brian O'Rourke in 1591 had created a fierce resentment in the Gaelic nobility and Irish Catholic clergy.
+Catholic priests were suffering harassment and imprisonment from English authorities, and Spain had been a refuge to the Irish Catholic clergy since the 1570s.
+Archbishop Edmund MacGauran, Primate of Ireland, returned from Spain with promises from King Philip II to support oppressed Irish Catholics if they proved themselves by launching prior military action.
+In December, a conference of seven northern bishops met in Tyrconnell.
+Tyrconnell's lord, Red Hugh O'Donnell, pledged his support to the Irish Catholic cause, and as a leading force of the emerging confederacy he began to work with MacGauran to secure Spanish support.

-In 1593, as the Nine Years' War began, Ó hÉilidhe was dispatched to Spain by noblemen Red Hugh O'Donnell and Hugh Maguire, with the aim of obtaining military assistance from the Spanish.
-He carried letters from O'Donnell, Maguire, Brian Oge O'Rourke and Archbishop Edmund MacGuaran, Primate of Ireland. Ó hÉilidhe arrived in Spain in July, and was present at the Spanish court by September.
+In 1593, Ó hÉilidhe was dispatched to Spain by O'Donnell and fellow Irish lord Hugh Maguire, with the aim of obtaining military assistance from the Spanish.
+He carried letters from O'Donnell, Maguire, Brian Oge O'Rourke and Archbishop Edmund MacGuaran. Ó hÉilidhe arrived in Spain in July, and was present at the Spanish court by September.

-He met with councillor Don Juan de Idiáquez, the royal secretary, who supervised King Philip II's dealings in the British Isles.
+He met with councillor Don Juan de Idiáquez, the royal secretary, who supervised Philip II's dealings in the British Isles.
 At the Escorial, Ó hÉilidhe presented the Council of War "with a complete account of the warlike potential and strategic possibilities of the confederate Irish".
 He described the forces controlled by O'Donnell (3,000 men plus his maternal family's Redshank mercenaries), Maguire (2,000 men), O'Rourke (1,000 men) and the Burke family (1,000 men).

 The archbishop emphasised to Idiáquez the persecution the Irish were suffering as fellow Catholics.
 He urgently requested between 8,000 and 10,000 Spanish soldiers to supplement Irish forces. Ó hÉilidhe was supported by émigré Maurice Fitzgerald and Lisbon exile Cornelius O'Mulrian, Bishop of Killaloe.
 Anglo-Irish loyalist Richard Stanyhurst was summoned so that the authenticity of Ó hÉilidhe's pleas could be verified, but Stanyhurst would not contradict Ó hÉilidhe's claims.

 "The Irish archbishop of Tuam says that it will be of great importance for the success of the confederacy of Irish Catholics, that Your Majesty should write very affectionately to the earl of Tyrone, whose name is O’Neill to induce him to enter into the confederacy openly.
 He already belongs to it secretly, and he should be assured that Your Majesty’s aid shall not fail them.
 The archbishop begs Your Majesty to order a letter to be written to the earl to that effect."